This article contains compensated links; please read my disclaimer for more information.

 Oslo Opera House is located in Bjørvika – The barcode, right by The central railway station and Oslofjord.
 The roof of the building angles to ground level, creating a large plaza that invites pedestrians to walk up and enjoy the panoramic views of Oslo.
 The lobby has free entrance, and I recommend you to get inside and take a look.
 It has a typical classic, a minimalistic Scandinavian interior that you will love.

 While you are in this area take a walk to Bjørvika, a neighborhood we call the Barcode.
-The name is giving due to neighborhood’s buildings.
+The name is giving due to the neighborhood’s buildings’ look.
 This a business and residential area, super expensive because of its central location, views of Oslofjord and age of the apartments (they are new).
 Bjørvika has several restaurants and cafes.

 The main street Karl Johan starts at the top by the Central Railway Station and ends at the Royal Palace.
 On your way, you will pass shops, cafes, and restaurants, as well as the Parlament Building, the University of Oslo and the National Theatre.